NeilFeagan/KVT/README.md

 After installation you need to compile the firmware; To compile the firmware for the Proton_C type this into the terminal after installing QMK

-At the momment I am trying to get it in the official version of QMK so you will have to download the KVT branch as well

 ```
  make kv\revt:default